-- Expy: Karakuri's moveset in Kabuki Klash is essentially those of Sentinel.
+- Expy: Karakuri's moveset in Kabuki Klash is essentially that of Sentinel.

 - Fantasy Kitchen Sink: Besides humans, we can see demons, Youkai, gods and many mythological beings in Jipang on a regular basis.

-- Fictional Document: The whole franchise is supposed to be inspired in a book named Far East of Eden, who was written by P.H.Chada, but the name is another pseudonym for Ouji Hiroi, the real creator and author of the series.
+- Fictional Document: The whole franchise is supposed to be inspired by a book named Far East of Eden, which was written by P.H.Chada, but the name is another pseudonym for Ouji Hiroi, the real creator and author of the series.

 - Funny Foreigner: Hoteimaru in the first two games and Zengo in The Fourth Apocalypse, inverting this trope, as he's a Jinpangese samurai in America, and a very stupid one at that.

 - Manjimaru, due to the sheer volume of the game, has lots of missable items and goodies.

 - Also Zero and IV due to events tied to the Real Time Clock.
-Zero has many events that appear only on Japanese holidays (and Christmas, where you can meet Santa Claus somehow), and one Secret Boss require an item that appears only three times per year (lasting two weeks each time).
+Zero has many events that appear only on Japanese holidays (and Christmas, where you can meet Santa Claus somehow), and one Secret Boss requires an item that appears only three times per year (lasting two weeks each time).

 - Heroic Mime: Manjimaru, Higan and Namida.
 Rizing averts this trope.